 Purpose: Combining cryotherapy and thermotherapy is often preferred.
 This allows stimulation of blood flow by drawing blood into an inflamed and painful area with heat and pushing out the blood with an ice pack application.

-Purpose: Often this hot/cold/hot therapy is used along with electrical stimulation which is extremely effective for your pain management.
-This generates stimulation of blood flow by drawing blood into an irritated and painful area with heat and pushing out the blood with ice pack application and nerve pain sedation with electrotherapy.
+Purpose: Often this hot/cold/hot therapy is used along with electrical stimulation which is doubly-effective for your pain management.
+This generates stimulation of blood flow by bringing blood into an irritated and painful area with heat and pushing out the blood with ice pack application and nerve pain sedation with electrotherapy.

 Application: Generally each modality with cryotherapy or thermotherapy is 10 minutes each but may change depending on your condition.